MadaMzandu/uisp-ros-plugin/README.md

 ## Hotspot Account Support

+Starting version 1.8.5 the plugin now also supports mikrotik hotspot accounts so that ucrm can also be used to bill and provision hotspot clients.

+To enable hotspot services go to panel > settings > general and check "enable hotspot accounts".
+This will add a hotspot attribute to the crm client service form.
+This also makes available an option to auto generate hotspot user/password.
+However please note that enabling automatic hotspot usernames will disable automatic pppoe usernames.

+Create a user normally and check the hotspot attribute if the user has ordered a hotspot service plan.
+Thats it.

 ## Localized Languages

 Version 1.8.5 adds support for Swahili and Afrikaans.
 Please let me have feedback if there are problems.